abpframework/abp/docs/en/Community-Articles/2023-08-12-ABP-Commercial-GDPR-Module-Overview/POST.md

 # ABP Commercial - GDPR Module Overview

-In this article, I will highlight the ABP Commercial's [GDPR Module](https://commercial.abp.io/modules/Volo.Gdpr) and show you how to provide personal data to the GDPR Module that collected by your application and make it aligned with personal data download result.
+In this article, I will highlight ABP Commercial's [GDPR Module](https://commercial.abp.io/modules/Volo.Gdpr) and show you how to provide personal data to the GDPR Module that is collected by your application and make it aligned with personal data download results.

 ## GDPR Module

-[GDPR Module](https://docs.abp.io/en/commercial/latest/modules/gdpr) allows users to download and delete their data collected by the application.
+[GDPR Module](https://docs.abp.io/en/commercial/latest/modules/gdpr) allows users to download and delete the data collected by the application.
 It's used for Personal Data Management obligating by the GDPR regulation and provides the following features:

 * Allows users to request their personal data.
 * Lists the personal data requests and users can download their personal data by the listed request times.